The Best Dog Toothpaste (Review) in 2020

 Q: Can I use my toothpaste for my dog?

-If you use toothpaste containing fluoride on puppies, this can inhibit the development of their tooth enamel.
+If you use a toothpaste containing fluoride on puppies, this can inhibit the development of their tooth enamel.
 As they move into adulthood, this will increase the risk of more plaque and tartar building up in their mouths.
 As we have already discussed, this can lead to all sorts of serious conditions including oral diseases, tooth decay, and tooth loss.

 Q: How often should I be brushing my dog's teeth?

 Your dog’s mouth goes through a lot.
 Dogs keep themselves clean by licking their fur, which is likely to be full of dirt and bacteria after they have been rolling around outside.
-Most dogs will put anything which is given to them in their mouths.
+Also, most dogs will put anything which is given to them in their mouths.
 If you don’t provide them with toys or bones to get their teeth stuck into, it is likely that they are going to turn their attention toward your treasured possessions and your furniture!
 You never really know what kind of bacteria, fungi, parasites, and viruses could be going into their mouths.
 And these are likely to lead to dental and gum diseases through the formation of plaque, followed by tartar.

 While you can’t expect to remove everything harmful from your dog’s mouth by simply brushing their teeth, this will help to stop bacteria from building up a defensive biofilm.
 Prevent this, and it is much less likely that they will be able to proliferate.
-If you only brush your dog’s teeth infrequently or not at all, you are giving bacteria ample opportunity to do its worst.
-While it may feel like a major challenge to brush your dog’s teeth twice a week, it is one which is worth it for your pooch’s long-term health.
+If you only brush your pooch's teeth infrequently or not at all, you are giving bacteria ample opportunity to do its worst.
+While it may feel like a major challenge to brush your dog’s teeth twice a week, it is one that is worth it for your pooch’s long-term health.

 Q: My pet has bad breath.
 Are bad teeth and gums the cause?

-A: Bad breath in dogs is often a result of odor-producing bacteria which could be present in the mouth, but it could also be in their gut or lungs.
+Bad breath in dogs is often a result of odor-producing bacteria that could be present in the mouth, but it could also be in their gut or lungs.
 Bad breath is a common sign that something is not right with your dog’s health.
 Poor dental hygiene and the build-up of tartar and plaque are the most common causes of halitosis, so you could try brushing your dog’s teeth on a more regular basis with a specially formulated toothpaste to see if this improves the issue.
 More serious dental issues like gum disease, tooth decay, and periodontal disease are all common causes of bad breath as well.

-There are other issues which could be the cause as well.
+There are other issues that could be the cause as well.
 If your dog’s breath smells like ammonia, this could be because waste products are building up in their bloodstream due to kidney disease.
 Another possibility is that your dog has ingested a toxic substance.
 If their breath has a slightly fruity or sweet smell, it could indicate that they are suffering from diabetes.
 If the bad breath is accompanied by strange masses or discoloration, it could be an indication that they have tumors in their mouth.